cvwjensen/springbootcourse/api/README.md

 ### Exercise 3: Exceptions extending ResponseStatusException
 In this exercise you'll handle the create exception directly in the api controller by catching it in a try/catch and throw a new exception extinding the ResponseStatusException.

-- Create a new class BadRequestException extending ResponseStatusException.
-- Make a default contructor calling super(HttpStatus.BAD_REQUEST).
-Optionally make a constructor that takes a String argument that will be the message sent to the client.
 - Make a copy of the create() method and call it create2().
 Also update the PostMapping to map /create2.
-- The new method must catch the expected PersonCreateException and instead throw a new BadRequestException.
+- The new method must catch the expected PersonCreateException and instead throw a new ResponseStatusException:
+    - Status code = 404
+    - Message = Person not Found.
+    - exception included.
 - Restart the application.
 - In Postman create a person where you add an ID to the body of the request and call the new method (create2).